takatoh/ISBNRanges/README.md

 - `ISBNRanges::REGISTRATION_GROUP_RANGES`
 - `ISBNRanges::REGISTRANT_RANGES`

-Both constants are HASHs with the prefix as the key.
+Both constants are Hashs with the prefix as the key.
 The value corresponding to the key is an Array of ranges defined under the prefix.
 Each range is a String whose beginning and end are joined by `-`, so it can be easily modified into a form that is convenient for you.

 - `ISBNRanges::REGISTRATION_GROUP_AGENCY`